dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/capture-vision-router/multiple-file-processing.md

 `[in] listener`: A delegate object of [`CaptureStateListener`](../auxiliary-classes/capture-state-listener.md) to receive the capture state.

-**Exception**

-An exception is thrown if the method is triggered after the capture is started.

 ## removeCaptureStateListener

 Removes a [`CaptureStateListener`](../auxiliary-classes/capture-state-listener.md) that has been configured for the Capture Vision Router.